yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

     write-host $enableManagedBackupScript
     ```

--   Copy the generated tSQL code to notepad for later use.
+-   Copy the generated tSQL code to notepad for later use

 #### Exit criteria

--   A storage account for SQL Server managed back and code to create an identity in SQL Server should be ready.
+-   A storage account for SQL Server managed back and code to create an identity in SQL Server should be ready

 ### Task 2: Configure managed backup in SQL Server

 #### Tasks to complete

--   Execute the following tSQL code on SQLVM-1 to enable the SQL Agent.
+-   Execute the following tSQL code on SQLVM-1 to enable the SQL Agent:
     ```
     EXEC sp_configure 'show advanced options', 1
     GO